 Water can be the perfect motivation to get kids hiking.
 Waterfalls, lakes, and rivers are fun to look at, providing a sensory gift for the ears and eyes.
 Even more fun is the promise of wiggling your toes in the cool soft water.
 Keep in mind that from late spring to early summer, the best hiking is found west and south of Spokane where the weather is warmer and the flowers bloom earlier.

 2. McKenzie Conservation Area: This property offers 3.3 mi. of trails to wander with a chance to look out over Newman Lake northeast of Spokane.
-This 420-acre property hosts a network of trails, great wildlife and bird watching, and a native plant garden.
+This 420-acre area hosts a network of trails, great wildlife and bird watching, and a native plant garden.
 No parking fee.

 3. Tubbs Hill: Well-known because of its proximity to downtown Coeur d’Alene, this 2.5-mile trail never fails to disappoint.
 There are remarkable views from the shade of the trees and plenty of opportunities to wander down to the shore and dip your toes in the cool water.
 Dogs are welcome, and fishing is also allowed.
 Park along S. 10th St. just before it intersects Lakeshore Dr. as it is often less crowded here (no parking fee).
 Directions and a Junior Friends of Tubbs Hill Activity Book can be found online at cdaid.org.